Spora-Foundation/Spora/docs/copperoot.md

 - **Modern Cryptography**: BLAKE3-256 for superior performance with domain separation
 - **Advanced Tree Structures**: Verkle trees for efficient proofs (reserved for future activation)
-- **Standard Multi-Signature**: MuSig2 using the standard `musig2` crate with safety features
+- **Complete Multi-Signature**: MuSig2 with full two-round protocol implementation and wrapper API
 - **Safe MuSig2 Interface**: Multiple witness creation methods with validation to prevent misuse
+- **Strict Validation**: Version-based script classification with format checking for all script types
 - **Dual Address Types**: CopperootMerkle (active) and CopperootVerkle (reserved) for clear protocol separation
 - **Backward Compatibility**: Seamless integration with existing systems
 - **Production-Ready**: Mempool validation, standard transaction checks, and comprehensive testing
 - **Robust Testing**: Full test coverage with proper error handling and edge case validation

 The implementation is production-ready for CopperootMerkle functionality and provides a solid foundation for next-generation Bitcoin applications requiring high performance, scalability, and advanced cryptographic features.
-The MuSig2 safety features ensure robust multi-signature operations while maintaining backward compatibility.
+The complete MuSig2 implementation with wrapper API ensures robust multi-signature operations while maintaining backward compatibility.
+The strict script format validation prevents misclassification and ensures security.
 CopperootVerkle functionality is reserved for future activation, with the Verkle tree implementation already in place but disabled for mainnet launch.

 ## References